bradendubois/do-calculus/doc/outdated/configuration.md

 #### Output Regression Results

-If regression tests are enabled, control whether or not to output the results of the tests.
+If regression tests are enabled, control whether to output the results of the tests.
 Results are of the form (success_boolean, success_message).

 ``always`` and ``never`` are self-explanatory; ``failure`` will only print the results if there are errors.